Micro-Sensys/documentation/communication-modes/mpc/README.md

 This mode is supported only by our *POCKET* models: POCKETwork (also POCKETmini for backwards compatibility)

 ## Default mode for
-//TODO DELETE!?!
-This mode is only enabled for some specific applications and is not the default mode for any reader.
+This mode is only supported by *POCKET* models, but still is not the default mode.
+It is normally customized for some specific applications and tailored for the application needs.
+If you are interested please check the next section of this README.
+Don't hesitate to contact us if you have any question or if further details/examples are needed.

 ## Software examples
 You can test this functionality yourself using our *iID® MPC DataLoad* software.
 If you don't have a POCKETwork already configured in this mode, contact us.

-//TODO Describe here?
-In new README?
 If you have a POCKETwork HF, you can just configure it using our _iID® interface configuration tool_.
 Please follow this steps:
 1. Connect the POCKETwork to the computer
 2. Start _iID® interface configuration tool_